praneshvittal/capistranotuts/README.md

 puts make_task_title_pretty "DOWNLOAD APP"
 ```

-Now we swiching to ruby to make the title pretty.
+Now we are swiching to ruby to make the title pretty.
 Basically calling a function `make_task_title_pretty` that will return "DOWNLOAD APP" with some formatting.

 lets move on.